vancan1ty/berryPIM/README.md

 ------------------

 berryPIM has specific design goals which are different than the design goals of any other PIM software I have seen.
--1.
-Be available offline on my computer & online on most web-connected devices.
+1. Be available offline on my computer & online on most web-connected devices.
-   -a) BerryPIM accomplishes this by using git as a revision management tool for data.  git enables plug-and-play content history tracking, and also enables a distributed usage model where I can either use the application deployed online directly from my server (any device) or use the application deployed locally without internet (my computer).
+   1. BerryPIM accomplishes this by using git as a revision management tool for data.  git enables plug-and-play content history tracking, and also enables a distributed usage model where I can either use the application deployed online directly from my server (any device) or use the application deployed locally without internet (my computer).
--2.
-Be usable from devices with low specifications.
+2. Be usable from devices with low specifications.
-   -a) I have a dumbphone.  berryPIM works with my dumbphone, thereby giving me access to all of my documents and information on the go, from anywhere.
+   1. I have a dumbphone.  berryPIM works with my dumbphone, thereby giving me access to all of my documents and information on the go, from anywhere.
-   -b) In order to achieve this, at this time I have chosen to make most of the rendering and functionality run on the server-side, thereby imposing a minimum of requirements on the client.
+   2. In order to achieve this, at this time I have chosen to make most of the rendering and functionality run on the server-side, thereby imposing a minimum of requirements on the client.
--3.
-Store data in a reliable matter, and use a general purpose format which allows me to leverage preexisting tools and practices.
+3. Store data in a reliable matter, and use a general purpose format which allows me to leverage preexisting tools and practices.
-   -a).
-I use XML as my data storage format.
+   1. I use XML as my data storage format.
 For my application, this format works extremely well.
 There are a number of tools available to parse, validate, and query xml.
-   -b).
-I use Xpath and XQuery to link the UI together of berryPIM and embed on-the-fly scripting/customization into berryPIM.
+   2. I use Xpath and XQuery to link the UI together of berryPIM and embed on-the-fly scripting/customization into berryPIM.
 I reuse tools for each of the different application domains.

 Building/Running